 5.5.4.5.
 Release of Dropsondes.
-During NHOP missions and when operationally feasible, dropsonde instrument releases from FL 190 or higher and sensor activation shall be coordinated with the appropriate ATC by advising of a pending drop or sensor activation at least 10 minutes prior to the event when in direct radio contact with ATC.
+During NHOP missions and when operationally feasible, dropsonde instrument releases from FL 190 or higher and sensor activation shall be coordinated with the appropriate ARTCC/CERAP by advising of a pending drop or sensor activation at least 10 minutes prior to the event when in direct radio contact with ATC.
 When contact with ATC is via ARINC, event coordination shall be included with the position report prior to the point where the action will take place, unless all instrument release points have been previously relayed to the affected ATC center(s).
 Example: "Teal 63, SLATN at 1215, FL290 block 310, estimating FLANN at 1250, CHAMP next; Weather instrument release at FLANN."
 Contact between participating aircraft will be made using the frequencies listed in paragraph 5.9.3.

 5.5.4.5.1.
-During NHOP missions, commencing 5 minutes prior to release of dropsondes from FL190 or higher, the aircraft commander will broadcast in the blind on radio frequencies 121.5 MHz and 243.0 MHz to advise any traffic in the area of the impending drop.
+During NHOP missions, commencing 5 minutes prior to release of dropsondes from FL190 or higher, the aircraft commander will broadcast in the blind on radio frequencies 121.5 MHZ and 243.0 MHZ to advise any traffic in the area of the impending drop.
 Pilots shall not make these broadcasts if they will interfere with routine ATC communications, such as in the vicinity of an airport approach control facility.
 The aircraft commander is responsible for determining the content and duration of a broadcast, concerning a dropsonde release or sensor activation.

 5.5.4.5.2.
 The aircraft commander is the sole responsible party for all dropsonde releases or activation of sensors.
+Aircraft commanders will insure coordination with other PARTICIPATING AIRCRAFT prior to sensor activation or dropwindsonde release.

 5.5.4.6.
 ATC Communications Backup.
-When 53 WRS, AOC, or NASA flights are unable to contact ATC to request an en route clearance, a clearance request may be relayed through the Chief, Aerial Reconnaissance Coordination, All Hurricanes (CARCAH) or the 53 WRS Mission Commander.
+When 53 WRS, AOC, or NASA flights are unable to contact ATC to request an en route clearance, a clearance request may be relayed through the Chief, Aerial Reconnaissance Coordination, All Hurricanes (CARCAH) or the 53 WRS Mission Commander/Supervisor of Flying.
 This backup procedure will only be used to preclude a potential emergency or safety-related situation.